The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Summary and Conclusion

 We have estimated the pion mass difference for a wide range of $\Delta m$ and physically meaningful $c$ values and presented that in a contour plot along with the existing results, mainly from chiral perturbation theory.
 We have obtained an allowed zone in the parameter space in $\{\Delta m,\,c\}$.
 To constrain the parameter space further we have used a fitted $c$ value and obtained only a $\Delta m$ dependent pion mass difference.
-The allowed ranges for $\Delta m$ are found to be $(1.96,\, 2.34)$ MeV~\cite{Gasser:1984gg} and $(1.82,\, 3.78)$ MeV~\cite{Amoros:2001cp} for the two references, respectively.
+The allowed ranges for $\Delta m$ are found to be $2.59\left(_{-0.24}^{+0.22}\right)\left(_{-0.35}^{+1.26}\right)$ MeV~\cite{Gasser:1984gg} and $3.55\left(_{-1.37}^{+0.97}\right)\left(_{-0.48}^{+1.73}\right)$ MeV~\cite{Amoros:2001cp} for the two references, respectively.

-From the obtained range of $\Delta m$ we can also calculate the range for current quark mass ratio in our model.
-The $\Delta m$ ranges of ($1.96,\, 2.34$) MeV and ($1.82,\, 3.78$) MeV produce the ranges of $m_u/m_d$ as ($0.61,\, 0.67$) and ($0.44,\, 0.69$), respectively.
-On comparing our estimations with the existing results we find that they are a bit higher than that found in some of the older calculations ($0.30$)~\cite{Donoghue:1993ha} and are within the range provided by a more recent estimate $0.46(0.09)$~\cite{Amoros:2001cp}.
+From the obtained range of $\Delta m$ we can also calculate the range for the current quark mass ratio in our model.
+The above-mentioned ranges of $\Delta m$ can be translated into the quark mass ratios, and we obtain $m_u/m_d=0.69\left(^{+0.02}_{-0.02}\right)\left(^{+0.04}_{-0.15}\right)$ and $0.59\left(^{+0.14}_{-0.08}\right)\left(^{+0.04}_{-0.14}\right)$, respectively.
+On comparing our estimations with the existing results, we find that they are a bit higher than that found in some of the older calculations ($0.30$)~\cite{Donoghue:1993ha} and are within the range provided by a more recent estimate $0.46(0.09)$~\cite{Amoros:2001cp}.
 One might look into Ref.~\cite{Basak:2018yzz}, particularly in Fig. 19, for different existing estimations of $m_u/m_d$.
 Our estimated ranges are comparable to the values quoted there.

-Another observation that we made is the effect of $c$ on the condensate average and difference.
-Though the average condensate is almost independent of $c$, the difference has a very non-trivial dependence on $c$.
-For $c=0.5$ (corresponds to the standard NJL model) the condensate difference increases as one increases $\Delta m$.
-With $\Delta m\ne 0$ as one decreases $c$ from $0.5$ the condensate difference decreases and it become zero at a certain value of $c$ ($c_0$) which is found to be independent of $\Delta m$; further decrease in $c$ gives rise to a negative value of condensate difference.
-The existence of the particular value $c_0$ can be understood from the analytical expressions as discussed in the results section.
-For the time being the physical significance of such $\Delta m$ independent $c$-value is not clearly understood and needs more exploration.
-We think that such observation can play some important role in a QCD theory with non-zero iso-spin chemical potential, which we plan to address in near future.\\